-The Science Film Festival celebrated its 20th anniversary in Thailand in 2024, where the festival started.
-Organized by the Goethe-Institut in collaboration with the Institute for the Promotion of Teaching Science and Technology (IPST) and the National Science Museum Thailand (NSM), with Rolls-Royce as a key partner in Southeast Asia, the festival showcased 31 curated films from 11 countries.
+The Science Film Festival celebrated its 21st edition in Thailand in 2025.
+Organized by the Goethe-Institut Thailand in collaboration with the Institute for the Promotion of Teaching Science and Technology (IPST) and the National Science Museum Thailand (NSM), with Rolls-Royce as a key partner in Southeast Asia, the festival in Thailand showcased 28 films from 14 countries.

-Screenings took place from November 1 to December 20 at various venues, including NSTDA Thailand Science Park, the Thai Film Archive, the National Science Museum Thailand, Thailand Knowledge Park (TK Park), City Learning Park Nakhon Si Thammarat, and 19 Science Centers for Education across the country: Bangkok, Kanchanaburi, Khon Kaen, Lampang, Nakhon Phanom, Nakhon Ratchasima, Nakhon Sawan, Nakhon Si Thammarat, Narathiwat, Pattani, Phitsanulok, Phra Nakhon Si Ayutthaya, Prachuap Khiri Khan, Roi Et, Sa Kaeo, Samut Sakhon, Trang, Ubon Ratchathani, and Yala.
+Screenings took place from 1 November to 20 December at various venues, including the National Science Museum Thailand, the Thai Film Archive, Thailand Knowledge Park (TK Park), City Learning Park Nakhon Si Thammarat (CLP), the Center for Science Learning Promotion and Development (Bangkok Planetarium), and 18 Science Centers for Education across the country: Kanchanaburi, Khon Kaen, Lampang, Nakhon Phanom, Nakhon Ratchasima, Nakhon Sawan, Nakhon Si Thammarat, Narathiwat, Pattani, Phra Nakhon Si Ayutthaya, Phitsanulok, Prachuap Khiri Khan, Roi Et, Sa Kaeo, Samut Sakhon, Trang, Ubon Ratchathani, and Yala.

 Show all Pre-Jury Members of Thailand